mighty-gerbils/gerbil/doc/reference/std/errors.md

 in case you are building a program for end-users rather than for developers, and want to control what limited error output they see.
-Or you can re-enable them based on a debug flag at the CLI in cases you want them to provide you with extra debugging information.
+Or you can re-enable them based on a debug flag at the CLI in cases you want them to provide you with extra debugging information, or log bug reports directly to your servers, etc.

 ### dump-stack-trace!
 ```scheme